List of The Archers characters: The Archer family

 David Archer (born David Thomas Archer, 18 September 1959) (Timothy Bentinck, formerly played by Nigel Carrivick) is the second son of Phil and Jill and, as the only child of the four to show any interest in, or aptitude for, farming, has assumed responsibility for Brookfield Farm.
-Over recent years he has become increasingly caring, for example driving up to Northumberland to bring his widowed mother-in-law to stay, and renting a piece of land to Joe Grundy to allow him to keep the barn he had erected without planning permission.
-Brookfield has suffered in recent years from bovine TB, but David is enthusiastic about his herd of Herefords.
+As he has aged he has become increasingly caring, for example driving up to Northumberland to bring his widowed mother-in-law to stay, and renting a piece of land to Joe Grundy to allow him to keep the barn he had erected without planning permission.
+Brookfield has suffered from bovine TB, but David is enthusiastic about his herd of Herefords.
 His cowman's heavy-handed advice (which he and Ruth reluctantly accepted) that they should dispense with the services of Shula's husband as vet for their dairy herd in favour of a specialist caused a serious family rift, and was followed by his near-affair with Sophie Barlow.
 Recently, he bought an old tractor, dubbed "Rufus", which he has restored.

 Ruth Archer, Pritchard (born 16 June 1968) (Felicity Finch) is the wife of David Archer.
 Unusually the character comes from a real rather than fictional place, Prudhoe in Northumberland.
 She came to Ambridge as a Harper Adams student looking for agricultural work experience in 1987, and promptly met David, who was keen to settle down: the couple married within two years.
 They have three children: Philippa (Pip), Josh and Ben.
 Ruth survived breast cancer which struck in 2000, undergoing a mastectomy operation.
 Ruth's utterance "Oh noooooo", spoken in her Northumberland accent, was frequently parodied on the BBC Radio 4 comedy programme Dead Ringers.
 In an unpopular and heavily criticised plotline Ruth teetered on the brink of an affair with farm employee Sam Batton in the autumn of 2006.
 Many listeners considered Ruth's behaviour during this storyline to be entirely out of character, and therefore unbelievable.
 Others thought her immature self-centred vacillation was entirely in character, and that it was the largely off-air rehabilitation of the marriage and the family's 'blind eye' that was unbelievable.
 She has since undergone breast reconstruction surgery, and coped rather better than David with the sudden transformation of priggish daughter Pip into a very stroppy seventeen-year-old with a much older boyfriend, Jude, who eventually dropped her.
 More recently, Ruth has suffered a miscarriage and championed a potential move from Brookfield to Prudhoe should "Route B" be constructed, breaking the farm in two.
 Although David went along with this at first, he had doubts and confessed he could never leave Ambridge.